Source (GitHub) | Download notebook

 The Graphcore PopVision™ System Analyser is a desktop tool for analysing the execution of IPU-targeted software on your host system processors.
 It shows an interactive timeline visualisation of the execution steps involved, helping you to identify any bottlenecks between the CPUs and IPUs.
 This is particularly useful when you are scaling models to run on multiple CPUs and IPUs.

-For this tutorial we are going to use a PopART MNIST example and add instrumentation that can be viewed using the PopVision System Analyser.
+For this tutorial we are going to use a PopTorch MNIST example and add instrumentation that can be viewed using the PopVision System Analyser.
 Make sure the PopVision System Analyser is installed on your local machine, it can be downloaded from the Downloads Portal.
-The PopART MNIST example is from the simple_applications/popart/mnist directory).

 Run the MNIST example with profiling enabled